Monday, 16 May 2022

 · Know that the person you care for has a physical disease, one that most likely is not getting the medical support it needs.
 Everyone deserves correct medical support and excellent care!

-· Adhere to a strictly defined definition of ME, i.e., The International Consensus Criteria & Primer
+· Adhere to a strictly defined definition of ME, e.g., as per The International Consensus Criteria & Primer

 · The most important thing the GP can do to keep supporting a patient is to proactively make contact with patients who may be unable to come to the surgery.
 Even if it's as much as a phone call every few months ideally a home visit should take place.